Help Center

 Fixed prosthetics are cemented or screwed onto natural teeth or implants and cannot be removed by the patient: they include single crowns, bridges, veneers, and Toronto Bridges.
 They offer stability, chewing comfort, and superior aesthetics.
 Removable prosthetics (full or partial) can be removed by the patient for hygiene: they include complete dentures and skeletal frameworks with clasps or precision attachments.
 The choice depends on the clinical situation, the number of remaining teeth, and the presence of implants.
 Today the trend is toward implant-supported fixed solutions even for edentulous patients.

 Immediate loading is an implant technique where the temporary prosthesis is placed on the implants within 24-48 hours of surgery, rather than waiting the traditional 3-6 months for osseointegration.
 This is possible thanks to implants with treated surfaces for high primary stability and temporary prostheses designed to distribute loads in a controlled way.
-Dentra supports immediate loading with dedicated CAD design and rapid milling of PMMA temporaries, guaranteeing delivery within 24 hours of the post-operative scan.
+Dentra supports immediate loading with dedicated CAD design of PMMA temporaries, with files ready within 24 hours of the post-operative scan.

 Restoration precision is measured by evaluating the marginal gap (distance between the restoration edge and the tooth preparation line) and the internal fit (adaptation of the internal surface).
 A clinically acceptable marginal gap is less than 120 µm according to the literature, but with 5-axis milling, values of 10-50 µm are achieved.
 Verification is done by optical scanning of the restoration and digital superimposition with the original model.
-Dentra verifies every job with digital quality control before shipping.
+Dentra verifies every design with digital quality control.

 The digital workflow (intraoral scan → CAD → CAM) eliminates silicone impressions, plaster models, and wax modeling.
 The main advantages are: greater precision (digital scans have an accuracy of 10-20 µm vs 50-100 µm for traditional impressions), reduced times (the STL file reaches the lab in minutes), permanent digital archiving, real-time clinician-technician communication, and exact reproducibility of the restoration in case of remake.
 Dentra has worked exclusively digitally since 2017.